mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  The allowable motions are `ScrollRightSlow`, `ScrollRight`, `ScrollRightFast`, `ScrollLeftSlow`, `ScrollLeft`, `ScrollLeftFast`, and `Stop`.

+{:id="Image.Clickable" .boolean} *Clickable*
+: Specifies whether the image should be clickable or not.

 {:id="Image.Height" .number .bo} *Height*
 : Specifies the `Image`'s vertical height, measured in pixels.